jc-ddm/super-duper-octo-doodle/README.md

 I need to format it to rename with this format processed/Month-Year/WeekDayYearTHourMinSec.ext `exiftool '-filename<CreateDate' -d ../processing/%m-%b-%Y/Week%UDay%dYear%YT-%s%%-c.%%le -r .`

+### Process to get from PC to Mac for Upload Process

 #### Mac timestamp info
 [timestamps for mac](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man3/strftime.3.html) This is usefull info for adapting the stamp settings for the mac, this may need to be updated when this is ran on Linux or Windows.